Y2K-Finance/Y2K-Volatility-Engine/README.md

 2024-01-14,0.59254052
 2024-01-15,0.59387754'

 This would be outlining the realized volatility values on January 13th, 14th, and 15th.
-The value being requested will always be the last log as the timestamp should filter out all data that follow - the value of `0.59387754` would be compared against the assertion on Uma after being scaled by 10^18.
+The value being requested will always be the last log as the timestamp should filter out all data that follows.
+The value of `0.59387754` would then be compared against the assertion on Uma after being scaled by 10^18.